OPEN 7 DAYS A WEEK 9AM-9PM1-800-913-9613

 “Great thing to do BEFORE you get engaged!”

 “I was going through a really tough time when my relationship ended.
-I am very happy to have had the support from Texas Relationship Therapy in order to process this grief and work through my emotions during this breakup.”
+I am very happy to have had the support from Houston Relationship Therapy in order to process this grief and work through my emotions during this breakup.”

-“I would definitely recommend Texas Relationship Therapy to others.
-I’m more than happy with the flexible hours and even more with our awesome therapist Jennifer.”
+“I would definitely recommend Houston Relationship Therapy to others.
+I’m more than happy with the flexible hours.”

-“Jennifer is amazing and has helped me through the grieving process that is associated with my divorce.
-I would highly recommend Texas Relationship Therapy to my family and friends.
+“I would highly recommend Houston Relationship Therapy to my family and friends.
 Therapy has been highly beneficial and has helped me get my life back on track, when it felt like my world was falling apart and was so chaotic!”

 Houston Relationship Therapy- Dr. Viviana Coles & Associates

-copyright 2017 Houston Relationship Therapy | OPEN 7 DAYS A WEEK 9AM-9PM | 1-800-913-9613
+©2025 Houston Relationship Therapy | OPEN 7 DAYS A WEEK | 1-800-913-9613